 Now, triangles can be classified according to their sides and interior angles.
 The following are the details about each classification:

 Types of Triangles with Respect to Sides

 This type of triangle consists of three equal sides and equal angles.
-Every side of the triangle is of the same length and every angle will be of the same measure of 60°.
+Every side of the triangle is of the same length and every angle is of the same measure of 60°.
 The following figure is an equilateral triangle –

 The triangle with no equal sides is the scalene triangle.
 Each line of this triangle is of different length.
 Following is the figure of the scalene triangle:

 This triangle consists of one right angle and two acute angles.
-The right angle is an angle which measures 90 degrees and the acute angles are those angles which measure less than 90 degrees.
-Thus Right triangle is a triangle with one angle of 90° and the other two angle that measures less than 90°are acute angles.
-The right triangle is an angle with one 90° angle and two less than 90° angles.
+The right angle is an angle that measures 90° and the acute angles are those angles that measure less than 90°.
+Thus, the Right triangle is a triangle with one angle of 90°, and the other two angles that measure less than 90°.
 The following figure shows the right triangle-

 This is a triangle with two acute angles and one obtuse angle.
-The acute angle is those angles which measure less than 90° whereas the obtuse angle is those angle which measures above 90°.
-Therefore, an obtuse triangle is a combination of two acute angles and one obtuse angle.
+The obtuse angle is the angle that measures above 90°.

 An acute triangle is a triangle which consists of three acute angles.
-This is the triangle which consists of three angles all of below 90°.
+Therefore, this is the triangle which consists of three angles all of below 90°.

-When we learn about the various types of triangle, we keep in mind the measurement of sides and angles.
-The above classification will now make it easier for you to differentiate between triangles.
-Now every triangle is not just a triangle for you.
-You can now easily differentiate between the shapes of the triangle as whether it is a right triangle or an equilateral triangle.
+When we learn about the various types of triangles, we keep in mind the measurement of sides and angles.
+Therefore, the above classification will now make it easier for you to differentiate between triangles.
+Now, every triangle is not just a triangle for you.

 Solved Question for You